hkbakke/dhclient-pd/README.md

     sudo chmod 755 ./src/dhclient-pd /usr/local/bin/dhclient-pd

 # Configuration
-## Debian
-Edit your `/etc/network/interfaces` file and add `iface xxx inet6 manual` statements for all interfaces that you want to automatically assign IPv6 prefix addresses to, e.g.:

-    iface eth1.3 inet6 manual
+Edit the `prefix-delegation` hook script and add one or more `-i INTERFACE` arguments to the dhclient-pd command.
+Shell style wildcard pattern matching is supported.

+    # match eth1 and all subinterfaces of eth2
+    /usr/local/bin/dhclient-pd -i eth1 -i "eth2.*"

-If you have some interfaces configured with `inet6 manual` that you do not want to assign prefixes to, edit the `prefix-delegation` hook script and add one or more `-x INTERFACE` arguments to the dhclient-pd command to exclude those.
+If your interface patterns also matches some interface that you do not want to assign interfaces to, e.g. your WAN interface, you can add one or more `-x INTERFACE` arguments to the dhclient-pd command to exclude those.
+Shell style wildcard pattern matching is supported.

-    /usr/local/bin/dhclient-pd -x eth1.3 -x eth1.4

-## Custom
-Edit the `prefix-delegation` hook script and add one or more `-i INTERFACE` arguments to the dhclient-pd command. `-i/--interface` is mutually exclusive to `-x/--exclude-interface` as the interfaces file detection logic is disabled if a manual list of interfaces is provided.
+    # match all subinterfaces starting with eth, but exclude eth2.1

-    /usr/local/bin/dhclient-pd -i eth1.3 -i eth1.4
+    /usr/local/bin/dhclient-pd -i "eth*.*" -x "eth2.1"

+There is also support for loopback addresses.
+These are all assigned from the same /64 subnet prefix, have addresses with a prefix length of /128 and you must provide the interface identifier, i.e. the non-prefix part of the address.
+They are always assigned to the "lo" interface.

+    # match all subinterfaces starting with eth, but exclude eth2.1.
+Also
+    # configure two loopback addresses.
+    /usr/local/bin/dhclient-pd -i "eth*.*" -x "eth2.1" -l "::1" -l "::1.1.1.1"